-Principals or designee assign Office Detentions from (2:30 to 3:30PM Monday, Tuesday, Thursday, and Friday and 6:00 to 7:00AM Tuesday and Thursday) for those who are habitually tardy or a form of alternative discipline for minor infractions.
-Failure to attend detention results additional consequences including by not limited to ISS or OSS.
+\Principals or designee assign for those who are habitually tardy or a form of alternative discipline for minor infractions.
+Failure to attend detention results additional consequences including but not limited to ISS or OSS.

+In-School-Suspension

-In-School-Suspension (ISS) is an opportunity for students to work out their problems in a supervised restricted school environment.
+(ISS) is an opportunity for students to work out their problems in a supervised restricted school environment.
 Schoolwork completed while in ISS will be credited to the student.
 Students in ISS will not be in the halls for any reason unless directed by the principal.
 All disciplinary responses will be on a yearly basis for students unless otherwise noted.
 Students removed from ISS for disciplinary action may lose the opportunity of ISS for future referrals.